 Knead dough on the floured surface for about 5 minutes or so until you see small airy blisters (not a lot) under a layer of dough.
 I usually stop once I see the first 1 or 2...depending on if I worked out enough that day! 😉 Don't clean up your floured surface!
 You'll need it one more time!

 Keeping in ball shape, place dough into oiled bowl and turn once to also coat the top.

 Cover loosely with plastic wrap.
-(If you keep the plastic bags you put your produce in at the market, they for perfectly over a Kitchenaid standard size bowl!)
+(If you keep the plastic bags you put your produce in at the market, they fit perfectly over a KitchenAid standard size bowl!)